Mastering the 'cat' Command in Unix-Based Systems (with examples)

 cat

-: the path to the file you want to display the contents of.
+: Specifies the path to the file whose contents you want to display.
+Replace this placeholder with the actual file path.

 Use case 2: Concatenate several files into an output file